I owe Sallie Mae/Navient around $45,000. Give or take a few grand depending on interest.

 However, moving forward I think something needs to be done to reign in the outrageous cost of college.
 I have two young daughters and have done some research.
 As far as I can calculate in 15 years when my oldest daughter might want to attend any of Indiana’s fine in state universities it’s going to cost her a bazillion dollars.
 Seriously, what is moving up faster the federal debt or the price of college?

 Here’s my own fuzzy math.
 20 years ago it cost me $45K for 5 years of college here in Indiana.
 Today, it cost roughly $22K a year.
 Times 5 would equal over $100K.
-So, at this rate, and considering all the economic variable in place that have been driving the cost of a higher education higher and higher.
+So, at this rate, and considering all the economic variables in place that have been driving the cost of a higher education higher and higher.
 I think in 15 years I can reasonably assume that price of college could easily double again.
 Meaning the final cost for our kids could be north of $200K.
 I, Senator Sanders, and others agree this is outrageous and should be fixed.
 Not for my benefit.
 But for our future.

 The entire educational system in this country is long over due for an over haul but lets stick to the finances.
 All Universities are for profit.
 Actual for profit education is a disgrace.
 From the cost, to the sub par curriculum, not to mention their predatory lending habits.
 At the very least when you talk about education reform we all should agree that something needs to be done at the State and Federal level to correct the cost moving forward.